 So this Jesus - this Jesus I never really knew at anything more than face or hymn value from a spattering of random experiences growing up, came to visit me one night as I curled up at the base of my biggest wall.
 I felt the peace of His presence fill my bedroom and wrap a tangible love around me.
 I had never felt that kind of awareness of His awareness of me as I did that night.
 I don't say this lightly - I owe everything to this turning point that reshaped my will, and changed my course.
 It was Jesus, or it was death.
 I chose Jesus.
 And Jesus chose his death so that I could have life.

-Fast forward about 20 years of walking this out, discovering passions that have been dormant and new ones I hadn't even considered before, here I am with all my shortcomings and wonderful strengths.
-But I'm in the land of the living and thriving, and I'm alive, at peace, and stirred to keep on keeping on.
+Now in my forties, and twenty-some years of walking this new life out day by day discovering passions that have been dormant and new ones I hadn't even considered before, the old me is gone and the new me wakes up every day with a deeper perspective of who I am as a co-heir with Christ.
+I'm not only in the land of the living and thriving, but I'm also a willing participant.
+I'm at peace, I'm awake, and I'm stirred to keep on keeping on.

-I'm grateful that you've found me.
-I pray that I've been a blessing to you in some way, and that His words have ministered to your spirit and left life, and hope.
+All of that to say that I'm grateful that you've found me.
+I pray that I've been a blessing to you in some way, and that His words have ministered to your spirit and left a seed to sow forward.

 God Bless, and I mean that. ~ Nicki